-Insurance tax benefits for the special able parents
+Insurance tax benefits for the special able parents.

 Some amendments in Sections 16, 34, 37, 39, and 52 of the Central Goods and Services Act are made.
 The last date to make any kind of changes and amendments has shifted to 30th November from 30th September of the following year.

-The initial rate of 7.5% for custom duty on import of capital goods is to be imposed.
+The initial rate of 7.5% for custom duty on the import of capital goods is to be imposed.

-Duty on packaging boxes, specified leather reduced.
+Duty on packaging boxes and specified leather reduced.

 Rs.
 2 per liter additional excise duty on unblended fuels.